andrews1022/eslint-react-quick-setup/README.md

 ## Setup

-The easiest way to get started is by using a React boilerplate, such as [Create React App](https://github.com/facebook/create-react-app), because ESLint is included with Create React App.

-Once Create React App is finished downloading, you can easily create an ESLint config by running:
+Create an ESLint config by running:

 `npx eslint --init`